School Counseling (MEd)

 8. Explain the importance of and assume leadership roles in their respective schools.

 This professional school counseling preparation program emphasizes personal and interpersonal growth in addition to academic excellence.
 The program aims to support the development of school counseling students’ attitudes, knowledge, and skills that are essential to promoting the social, emotional, academic, and career development of all children.
 As part of this developmental process, school counseling students engage in several pre-practicum experiences that progressively assist students in connecting theory with practice.
 For example, pre-practicum experiences are integrated into selected professional courses (Foundations of School Counseling [CO 5030] and Career Counseling and Development [CO 5230]) and include brief experiences in schools or other settings.
 Upon successful completion of core courses and pre-requisite specialty courses, students begin their field-based experiences of practicum and internship.
 During these experiences, students are placed in the schools to allow them the opportunity to engage in the full range of activities that are associated with the role of the school counselor.
-While completing their practicum and internship experiences, students must be able to attend weekly seminars in Plymouth.
+While completing their practicum and internship experiences, students must also attend weekly seminars over zoom.